bruno-srio/portfolio/README.md

 - https://bruno-srio.github.io/portfolio/

 ## Progress
-So far, the site has a very simple layout due to the time I had to do it, but I do intend to continue developing it over time, adding my projects and experiences that I have acquired.
+So far, the website has a very simple layout due to the time I had to do it, but I do intend to continue developing it over time, adding my projects and experiences that I have acquired.
 Any suggestions or tips would be great and I'll list the ones that I like the most down here.